Peugeot 302: The body

-The 302 faithfully followed the style of the longer 402, complete with a sloping front grill behind which lurked the head lights.
-An eye catching detail was the hole for the starter handle on lower part of the front grill, which passed through the middle digit of the vertically inscribed name "302", coloured in patriotic blue, white and red.
+The 302 faithfully followed the style of the longer 402, complete with a sloping front grille behind which lurked the head lights.
+A notable detail was the hole for the starter handle on lower part of the front grille, which passed through the middle digit of the vertically inscribed name "302", coloured in patriotic blue, white and red.

 In addition to the saloon and the manufacturer's own two-door four-seater cabriolet, a small number of special bodied versions were produced including a Darl'mat built 302 roadster and a coupé-cabriolet incorporating the automatic fold-away steel roof design patented by Georges Paulin as early as 1931.

 Engine and running gear

 The four cylinder water cooled 1758 cc engine was in most respects similar to the slightly larger engine fitted to the 402.
 Tax horsepower was 10 CV, rather than the 11 CV of the 402.
 Maximum actual output of 43 PS was claimed, along with a maximum speed of 105 km/h.

 Power was delivered from the front-mounted engine to the rear wheels via a traditional three-speed gear box.

 A couple of years earlier, Peugeot had scored a first among the volume automakers when they introduced an upgraded 201 featuring independent front suspension, and with competitors such as Renault reluctant to invest in keeping up on the technical front, and subsequent Peugeot models such as the 302 featuring independent front suspension, Peugeot were able to win plaudits for a technical advance which provided for superior road holding and comfort, especially when the car was driven briskly on poor roads.
 At the back the 302 used a rigid axle suspended using cantilever-spring combinations.